oracle-livelabs/apex/oci-document-understanding/intro/introduction.md

 In this workshop, you:

-- Create an APEX application
+- Create an APEX application.

-- Upload Invoice to OCI Object Storage using Invoke API
+- Upload Invoice to OCI Object Storage using Invoke API.

-- Invoke the OCI Document Understanding REST Data Source using the Invoke API page process type
+- Invoke the OCI Document Understanding REST Data Source using the Invoke API page process type.

-- Parse the response and display the result
+- Parse the response and display the result.

-- Implement Invoice Approval Requests Using Approvals Component
+- Implement Invoice Approval Requests Using Approvals Component.

 <!---
 - Enhance Social Media App with AI-Powered Search.